node-organic/node-organic/docs/README.md

 ## [Cell](./Cell.md)

-The standard naming convesion of a Cell is called Application.
+The standard naming convesion a Cell is called Application.

-This is the abstract form of the action of birth of a living Cell.
+This is the abstract form of the action of building.
 It is usually a single constructor logic which brings up Plasma and Nucles.
-Most of the cases the Cell also provides an reaction support to "build" Chemicals which are then piped to Nucleus for execution.
+The Cell can also provide an reaction support to "build" Chemicals which are then piped to Nucleus for execution.

+    // simple cell definition
     var Cell = function Cell(dna){
       this.plasma = new Plasma()
       var nucleus = new Nucleus(this.plasma, dna)
-      this.plasma.on("build", nucleus.build)
+      this.plasma.on("build", nucleus.build, nucleus)
     }

+    // load dna
     var query = require("organic-dna-query")
     var loadDir = require("organic-dna-fsloader")
     var dna = new DNA()

     loadDir(dna, "cwd/relative/path/to/dna", function(){

+      // instantiate
       var instance = new Cell(dna)

-      // trigger reaction in creating Organelles
+      // trigger building
       instance.plasma.emit({type: "build", branch: "organelles.plasma"})
     })